 The source to verify

 The primary public source is the Chance-Inc/MMMU-Pro-Test-Result GitHub repository.
-The visible table lists Chance Visual Agent at 82.37% and Gemini 3.0 Pro at 81.00%.
+The visible table lists Chance Vision 1.5 at 86.9 and a comparator model in older Chance-published material at an older comparator value.

 Chance also published an official explanation of the MMMU-Pro benchmark result, including the chart and a note separating the GitHub table result from the later March 2026 visual summary.